 Phobias and Fear of Flying Manchester Hypnotherapy

-Phobias cause overwhelming panic.
-To non-sufferers, they can seem difficult to understand.
+Phobias can cause an overwhelming sensation of panic.
+To non-sufferers, they seem difficult to understand.

-For example, the fear of flying can make people anxious days before their flight.
-They panic at the airport, feel terrible when boarding the plane, when the doors close, at turbulence, etc. And then it starts again with the return journey!
+For example, the fear of flying can make people anxious for days before their flight.
+They then panic at the airport, feeling terrible when boarding the plane, when the doors close, during episodes of turbulence, etc. And then it starts again with the return journey!

-Phobias are upsetting, limiting, and unlikely to ‘just vanish’, which is why you need help.
-Over the years I’ve helped many people in Manchester overcome their phobias: flying, driving, spiders, dentists, driving, exams – to name but a few.
+Phobias are upsetting, limiting, and unlikely to ‘just vanish’, which is why you might benefit from some help.
+Over the years I’ve helped many people in Manchester overcome their phobias: flying, driving, spiders, dentists, exams – to name but a few.

-Read on to find out how they work, and how you can overcome yours.
+Read on to find out how phobias work, and how they can be overcome.

 What is a Phobia?

 People with phobias strive to avoid their fear.
-Although understandable, this avoidance then makes the matters worse.
+Although understandable, this avoidance then exacerbates the fear, making matters worse.
 Phobias restrict our day-to-day life and create considerable upset.

 As with other forms of anxiety, the resulting fear feels real because of the ‘fight or flight’ response.
-This powerful reaction, which dates back to our ‘cave man’ days, is designed to help us in dangerous situations.
+This powerful reaction, which dates back to our ‘caveman’ days, is designed to help us in dangerous situations.
 Unfortunately, the ‘fight or flight’ response can trigger in situations that carry little objective risk.

 The main problem with phobias is their capacity to override rational thought.
 Your phobia does not care if ‘spiders are more scared of you’ or that ‘flying is the safest form of transport’.
-Instead, we’re just fixated on escape.
+Instead, we just become fixated on escape.
 Nothing else matters.

 This is why we need professional help to overcome them.
-They are involuntary, powerful, and do not ‘just vanish’ on their own.
+They are involuntary, powerful, and rarely ‘just vanish’ on their own.